People often ask me, “What’s the secret to happiness? If you had to choose one thing, what would you choose?”

 This journal is made for people who want more self-insight, but need more direction than a blank page.
-It offers questions and distinctions meant to help you achieve deeper understanding—and discover ways you might make your life a little happier.
+It offers questions and distinctions meant to help you achieve a deeper understanding—and discover ways you might make your life a little happier.

 - Identifying the times of day you feel most productive may encourage you to re-think when you schedule certain activities.
-You've been trying to go for a run early in the morning, when actually you feel most energetic in the mid-afternoon.
+You’ve been trying to go for a run early in the morning when actually you feel most energetic in the mid-afternoon.

 - Reflecting on what you did for fun when you were ten years old might inspire you to pick up a new hobby.
 You spent every free afternoon exploring the woods when you were a child, but now you don’t spend any time in nature.

 - Describing your perfect day could highlight ways to make today a little happier.

 This journal is useful, and it’s also gorgeous; I wanted it to be pleasing to write in; beautiful tools make work a joy.
 Also, it’s beautiful so that as an object, it can be a real keepsake item, as a record (and time capsule) of self-reflection.

 So many people—including me—have the urge to keep a journal of some kind, but just don’t have the time or energy to write for pages each day.
 The Know Yourself Better Journal is a way to scratch that itch, but in a directed, manageable way.

 To create the Know Yourself Better Journal, I worked with some brilliant minds on The Happiness Project team: Hannah Wilson, Emy Joyeux, Anne Mercogliano, and Lindsay Logan, with illustrations by Ana Miminoshvili.

 Here’s a question for you: What questions would you add to this journal, to help yourself know yourself better?
 It’s such an important, and elusive, aim.